codefresh-io/docs.codefresh.io/_docs/integrations/amazon-web-services.md

 ## Amazon S3 bucket for test reports

 Codefresh has native support for storing test reports in different storage buckets, including Amazon's S3 storage bucket.
-You can connect an Amazon S3 bucket for test reports in Codefresh through the Cloud Storage options in Pipeline Integrations.
+You can connect an Amazon S3 bucket storage account to Codefresh through the Cloud Storage options in Pipeline Integrations.

-For detailed instructions, see [Creating test reports]({{site.baseurl}}/docs/testing/test-reports/).

 {% include
 image.html